Mount Helen

 How does the suburb of Mount Helen's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Mount Helen had a median income among taxpayers of $54,512 with the average level standing at $68,857.
-This is just above the national average and compares to levels of $50,954 and $62,728 across Rest of Vic. respectively.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Mount Helen is just above the national average, with the median assessed at $54,512 while the average income stands at $68,857.
+This contrasts to Regional Vic.'s figures of a median income of $50,954 and an average income of $62,728.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $59,009 (median) and $74,538 (average) as of September 2025.

 What is the disposable income in the suburb of Mount Helen?